Silverstarone/CC-code-mod/README.md

 # CC-code-mod

-The quick tired fox jumps over the lazy dog
+The quick sly fox jumps over the lazy dog